 Tonight's "Ray Donovan" was the last of the five episodes I saw before I wrote my initial review of the series.
 I was not crazy about the series (though I liked specific pieces of it), particularly as it moved along, and had felt that the pilot was the best of the five by a significant margin.
 So now that you've all had a chance to see what I've seen, I'm curious how you're feeling about "Ray."
 A number of you were fans of the pilot; do you still feel that way now?

-A quick review of last night's "Happy Endings" coming up just as soon as I explain that Salisbury steak is not steak...
+A review of tonight's "The Killing" coming up just as soon as I explain that Salisbury steak is not steak...